Can I do karate? I’m not very athletic!

 It should be noted that the Dojo does not currently have separate lessons for children/adult, beginners and advanced.
 However, Senior students will always be available to take on a small group for dedicated training.

 How long does it take to get to black belt?

 That depends on your commitment to learning, your understanding of what is required and how many lessons you go too.
-With Brisbane South Dojo’s, you have the opportunity to train up to 3 times a week.
-Generally it takes somewhere between 3 to 5 years and be 14 years old.
+Generally it takes somewhere between 3 to 5 years and be a minimum of 12 years old.

 Why are Japanese words used in your lessons?